laurieroy/rails5-message-me/README.md

 * Add from-scatch authentication system
 * Restrict routes at the controller level using before_action
 * Enable flash messages
+* Add message from UI
+	* Add message form, add post route to index, add index and create actions to message controller

 <!--
 This README would normally document whatever steps are necessary to get the